ZweiRm/localhost-8080.github.io/docs/deep-learning/logistic-regression-as-a-neural-network.md

 :::

 ## Logistic Regression Cost Function
-Using a cost function to train the prameters $w$ and $b$ of the logistic regression model.
+Using a cost function to train the parameters $w$ and $b$ of the logistic regression model.

 ### Loss (Error) Function
 A function used to measure how well the algorithm is doing.
 (For single training example)